Grants for international student wellbeing

 The international student wellbeing grant program provides funding to:

-- deliver high quality activities that improve and promote international student wellbeing
+- deliver high quality activities that enrich and promote international student wellbeing

-- enhance social connections and belonging of international students living in the NT
+- increase international students' social connections and belonging to the NT

-- increase community understanding of the benefits and value of international students, including population growth and other economic, social and cultural contributions
+- increase community understanding of the benefits and value international students bring to the NT, including economic, social and cultural contributions

-- provide tools and strategies for international students to manage mental and physical health, safety and employment.
+- provide tools and strategies for international students to manage mental health and physical safety.

 You can apply if you are any of the following: